GMAT Waiver vs. No GMAT Requirement

 Discretionary and Automatic Waivers

 This second option involves two kinds of waivers, discretionary and automatic waivers.
 Most often, schools grant test exemptions at the discretion of admissions officers.
-However, waivers are automatically granted at several institutions to those who qualify, meaning that applicants do not have to request waivers.
+However, at several institutions, waivers are automatically granted to those who qualify, so applicants do not have to request them.

 For example, admissions committees at the University of North Carolina automatically grant waivers to applicants with seven or more years of work experience.
 Similarly, George Washington University automatically grants waivers for applicants with five years of work experience.
 At the New Jersey Institute of Technology, applicants with an advanced degree are automatically excused from submitting GMAT test scores.
 Although Syracuse University requires waiver applications, the school always grants requests from candidates with five years of relevant work experience, according to the U.S. News and World Report statistics.